- Better Choice

-In NSW, QLD and WA, all of the indicators these fisheries use to monitor stocks of sea mullet suggest that stocks are healthy; recent catches are similar to levels recorded in long-term fishery catch records.
+In NSW and WA, all of the indicators these fisheries use to monitor stocks of sea mullet suggest that stocks are healthy; recent catches are similar to levels recorded in long-term fishery catch records.
 Although sea mullet is a relatively fast growing species with a low vulnerability to overfishing, the last stock assessments in NSW and QLD were conducted over a decade ago and require updating.

 Fishing for sea mullet generally takes place in estuaries and in nearshore locations using various types of nets, all of which have a low impact on habitats.
 As fishers are present at the nets during fishing, any endangered wildlife caught can be released alive.
 In NSW and WA, it is also likely that the fisheries have a low catch of threatened and protected species based on previous independent observer records of bycatch.
 Minor interactions with seabirds have been reported by independent scientific observers and in fisheries logbooks in NSW; updates to independent observer reports are required as information is outdated.
 Minimal interactions with endangered wildlife have been reported in WA and high interactions are unlikely, although this information requires verification with independent observer coverage.